morethemesbaby/wp-best-practices/wp-content/themes/mo-theme/HTML.md

 The problem with actions is that you don't known apriori where others would like to insert their code.

 You can add a `before` and `after` action for every element on your webpage (logo, header, content, footer, post list, article title, ...) and still you can't make everybody happy.

+In this theme actions are used only when there is a concrete need for them.
+We don't insert empty actions hoping they will be reused later.

 ## Don't replace HTML code with PHP code